 Then all of a sudden, all of the money’s gone.

-If your mindset is what can I get, how can I get it, you’re very vulnerable to getting into a scam situation because that’s the same mindset the scammer is thinking.
-The scammer is in the same mindset.
+If your mindset is what I can get, how can I get it, you’re very vulnerable to getting into a scam situation because that’s the same mindset the scammer is thinking about.
+The scammers are in the same mindset.

 The scammer is saying, how can I get what I want?
 How can I take somebody else’s money?

-The law of attraction in the universe means if you’re thinking something you will be attracted to similar situations where people are thinking of things.
-When I’m thinking, how may help someone, it’s unlikely I will be attracted to get into a scam situation because I’m attracting people like Shelby on Mixer who just said: “Hey, I saw your stream at the bottom and I thought I’d help you out”.
+The law of attraction in the universe means if you’re thinking of something you will be attracted to similar situations where people are thinking of things.
+When I think about how I may help someone, it’s unlikely I will be attracted to getting into a scam situation because I’m attracting people like Shelby on Mixer who just said: “Hey, I saw your stream at the bottom and I thought I’d help you out”.

 I’m thinking how may I help you and give you something valuable.
-I attract someone like Shelby, who’s on the same wavelength like hey, I’ll help this guy out.
+I’m attracted to someone like Shelby who’s on the same wavelength as hey, I’ll help this guy out.
 Nobody’s watching his stream on Mixer.
 Like attracts like.
 If you’re thinking, how do I get money from people and how do I get what I want and how do I take that money and if you’re thinking all about what you want, you’ll get attracted to someone else who not always will it be a scammer but you’re more likely to get attracted to someone who’s thinking the same way and if you do that enough you’ll get sucked into a scam.

 Therefore, the 4th step to avoid getting into a scam is to check your mindset.
 Is this all about you and what you want?
-You got to watch the rationalization.
-Our minds will tell us that Yes, I’m in this to help other people but are we really in it to help other people and this goes back to also to ask other people.
+You’ve got to watch the rationalization.
+Our minds will tell us that yes, I’m in this to help other people but are we really in it to help other people and this goes back to also asking other people.
 Other people will often give you some good insight.

 Tip #5 to verify the legit offer is to check your expectations by going in the door.